Geoscience is a broad discipline and the term geoscientist refers to anyone whose work focuses on the earth's systems

 - a commitment to continual learning.

 Practical work experience through summer work, internships or work shadowing is extremely valuable.
-Many of the large multinationals offer paid internships and summer vacation work on projects of operational significance.
+Many of the large multinational companies offer paid internships and summer vacation work on projects of operational significance.

 Opportunities are more likely to be available in industry, for example with engineering, petroleum, or environmental or water companies.